 But does the elliptical tone your glutes?
 The elliptical tones your glutes because the machine specifically targets the lower body.
 When you apply pressure downwards on the pedal it engages the glutes and hamstrings.
 Performing this on a consistent basis will tone and tighten the muscles.

-The gluteus maximus is involved in any movement where you move your legs away from your body.
+The elliptical machine works your glutes because the gluteus maximus is involved in any movement where you move your legs away from your body.
 This includes hip movement, abduction, adduction or rotation.
 On the elliptical your glutes are activated when you straighten the leg then move it backwards behind you.

 Generally speaking, running, jogging or walking on solid ground gives the glutes the most effective workout.
 This is because ellipticals provide motion assistance when pushing down and back.